 Jointly Reported Cases

-- Charged with certain offence types
+- Aged under 16 charged with certain serious offence types;

-The factors that should be taken into account in overriding either presumption are detailed in the Joint Agreement in Relation to the Cases of Children Jointly Reported to the Procurator Fiscal and the Children’s Reporter (COPFS, 2010).
+The factors that should be taken into account in overriding this presumption are detailed in the decision making in cases of children jointly reported to the COPFS and Children’s Reporter (COPFS/SCRA, 2019).
 Decisions regarding jointly reported cases are for COPFS, although should be made in discussion with the Children’s Reporter.

-After referral to Procurator Fiscal
+After referral to COPFS